rtymchyk/babel-plugin-extract-text/README.md

 - `component`/`function`: Objects customizing the extraction for component/function respectively.
 This includes the React component name to look for, the function names, and so on.
 See https://github.com/rtymchyk/babel-extract-gettext/blob/master/arguments.js#L6 for all defaults.

 ### FAQ (Next Steps)
-1. How do I get these React components/functions to actually translate strings?
+1. <strong>How do I get these React components/functions to actually translate strings?</strong>

   You'll need to build these out and hook them up to a basic gettext client.
 Check out [Jed](https://github.com/messageformat/Jed).

-2. How do I use a translated PO given back to me by translators?
+2. <strong>How do I use a translated PO given back to me by translators?</strong>

   Check out [po2json](https://github.com/mikeedwards/po2json) to convert it to JSON, and serve the JSON as message bundles to clients to load into Jed.

+### Motivation
+Motivation
+1. <strong>Why not use ICU MessageFormat?</strong>
+  ICU patterns strings are powerful, but are very clunky.
+Gettext style strings should be enough to cover the typical use cases.
+More importantly, ICU strings are not always supported by translators and translation providers, whereas PO strings are a de facto standard.

+2. <strong>Why not use xgettext to extract?</strong>
+  Among a number of reasons, xgettext will only support extraction from call expressions.

+3. <strong>Why not use a simple JSON format for strings or format X?</strong>
+  Many extraction tools invent their own format, or use a basic JSON structure, which is either too simple (e.g. not able to support pluralization) and/or not translator friendly (translators are used to working with certain formats).
+Gettext/PO is a proven method for translation that satisfies all stakeholders (translators, developers, product, and user).